kbopenbib/kbopenbib_data/docs/data_overview.md

 - openalex_id (STRING): The OpenAlex id of this work.
 - doi (STRING): The DOI of this work.
-- is_research (BOOLEAN): True if our classifier detect this work as a research contribution.
+- is_research (BOOLEAN): True if the classifier detect this work as a research contribution.
 - proba (FLOAT): The probability that this work is a research contribution.

 ## 🏛 Address information